How to Do a Pelvic Tilt

 Up for a Challenge?

-As your fitness level increases, you can keep pelvic tilts interesting and effective by trying out more challenging variations, such as:
+As your fitness level increases, keep pelvic tilts interesting and effective by trying more challenging variations, including:

 Kneeling Pelvic Tilts

-1. Kneel and get into an all-fours position with your wrists aligned underneath your shoulders and your knees under your hips.
+1. Start on all fours with your wrists aligned under your shoulders and knees under your hips.

 2. Breathe in.

-3. Exhale and pull upward with your abdominals while rounding your back and pressing into your arms.
+3. Exhale and pull up with your abdominals while rounding your back and pressing into your arms.

 4. Release slowly and return to neutral position.